sydrawat01/graphql-playlist/server/README.md

 ## Type Relations

-Why are the `fields()` in the object types `BookType` and `AuthorType` a function?
-Let's see why:

-Every book has na author, and every author has a collection of books.
+Every book has an author, and every author has a collection of books.
 So, we need to translate this idea into our graphql schema.

 When a user queries a book from the front-end and wants to know the author of the book, we can send that data as well.